bhudgens/prompts/review_diff_and_commit.md

-I want you to review the entire diff from what is currently queued for changes with git.
-You should also look at the status of all files.
-Sometimes we just add or remove files.
+You are a git expert.
+You are going to commit a bunch of files in a clean and concise way.
+You must first step through all the files chat have been changed with moves or deletes and get those out of the way.
+A lot of times, I want you to review the entire diff with something like git --no pager diff.
+However, sometimes that is WAY too big and it causes the entire IDE to lockup.
+We should first run a word count and if it is too big, perhaps 100 lines, we will skip the diff and instead look at files individually.
+When the diff is available, I want you to generate CLI driven patch commits across different files that are all part of the same conceptual functionality.
+We really like nice clean patch commits that add features and functionality in single concise commits.
 Make sure to run all git commands so that they don't paginate.
-Use `git --no-pager diff` to view the changes.
-Sometimes it will be empty and that is okay.
-Then, I want you to create isolated patch commits of similar concepts so that each commit is nice and clean and revertable based on a single concept.
-No giant single commits of unrelated concepts.
-Create nice coherent git messages and try to explain "why" instead of what the code is doing in the git messages.
-Some changes may cross multiple files and yet be part of the same concept.
-Perform patch commits in these cases using the cli, but make sure the cli does not prompt the user for interaction.
-I like git messages like this:
+Interactive commands won't work.
+If a diff is empty, we need to output the word "Empty" on the cli so that our tools detect empty correctly.

+You should keep iterating until all git interactions are completed and all files committed.

+You should use as many Bullet points as necessary to make nice detailed commit messages that explain why changes were made.
+Focus on why more than what.
+Commit messages should be in the following form:

 Summary under 50 chars

 - Bullet point 1
 - Bullet point 2
+- Bullet point 3
 - etc

-Use as many bullet boints as necessary to articular clearly what each commit was intended to do.
-Again, focus on why we might be making these changes when possible

-Here are the steps to follow:

-1. Review the changes:
-    ```sh
-    git status -s
-    git --no-pager diff
-    ```

-2. Stage the changes for a specific concept:
-    ```sh
-    git add <file1> <file2> ...
-    ```

-3. Commit the changes with a meaningful message:
-    ```sh
-    git commit -m "Summary under 50 chars

-    - Bullet point 1
-    - Bullet point 2"
-    ```

-4. Repeat steps 2 and 3 for each concept until all changes are committed.

-Make sure to run all commands without requiring user interaction.
-Use the `-y` flag where applicable to automatically confirm prompts.